gvwilson/sdxpy/src/parse/index.md

 [% inc file="better_parser.py" keep="either" %]

-This achieves the same thing in the two-token case, but allows us to write alternatives with more options without changing the code
+This achieves the same thing in the two-token case but allows us to write alternatives with more options without changing the code
 (assuming you solved the "Multiple Alternatives" exercise in [%x glob %]).